balima78/simK/README.md

 ### HLA antibodies

-the function `abs.df()` allows to generate a data frame with HLA antibodies from a candidates waiting list:
+the function `Abs.df()` allows to generate a data frame with HLA antibodies from a candidates waiting list:

 ```
-abs.df(candidates = candidates.df(n=10),
+Abs.df(candidates = candidates.df(n=10),
        n.seed = 3)

 # A tibble: 41 x 2
-   ID    abs
+   ID    Abs
    <chr> <chr>
  1 K8    A25
  2 K8    DR16